-The ecosystem of business — particularly online business — is not static.
-Changes are often made to forecasts, models, and business plans in order to better suit the company’s needs.
-These changes are based on critical growth assessments and fiscal performance reviews.
+Online business is dynamic.
+Changes are often made to forecasts, models, partnerships, and business plans in order to better suit a company’s needs.

-It also makes good business sense to incorporate privacy by design and create an atmosphere of transparency with your customers in order to gain their trust.
+It’s also best business practice to incorporate privacy by design and create an atmosphere of transparency with your customers regarding their data.

 1. You Want to Avoid Legal Challenges